Florian Vichot

 fvichot fvichot

 An accomplished software engineer, I have over fifteen years of experience in both development and operations.
 Well-versed in multiple programming languages, tools and technologies, I'm also a seasoned technical leader and mentor.
-I'm drawn to roles offering challenging and varied problems as part of a talented and close-knit team.
-Organisations building open-source software or serving the public interest are especially attractive.
+While particularly drawn to Automation, DevOps, Infrastructure or Backend Engineer roles, I excell that involve varied problems as part of a talented team.
+Organisations involved in open-source, sustainability or serving the public interest are especially attractive.

 Skills